Attending the Procession

 Procession Order & Themed Groups

-The procession consists of several themed groups and bands, organized in the following order:
+The procession consists of several themed groups and bands, as follows:

 1. The Willow Dancers / Procession Band #1